Backcountry Squatters

 about us

-Run by ‘Squatters alumni, this 501c3 nonprofit uplifts women at a pivotal moment in their lives by connecting them in the sisterhood, growth, and empowerment of shared outdoor pursuits.
+Run by ‘Squatters alumni, this 501c3 nonprofit uplifts women and gender-queer folks at a pivotal moment in their lives by connecting them in the kinship, growth, and empowerment of shared outdoor pursuits.

 our chapters

-We are opening the door to outdoor opportunities that women have historically been excluded from.
+We are opening the door to outdoor opportunities that women and non-binary folks have historically been excluded from.
 With chapters established accross the nation, Backcountry Squatters is rapidly expanding.
-Look here to find a chapter near you.

 join us